codemeta/codemeta/developer-guide.md

 The context file [*codemeta.jsonld*](https://raw.githubusercontent.com/codemeta/codemeta/master/codemeta.jsonld) contains the complete set of JSON properties adopted by the CodeMeta project.

-A CodeMeta software description, or *instance file*, uses the JSON names contained in the context file.
+A CodeMeta software description, or *CodeMeta document*, uses the JSON names contained in the context file.
 The JSON names are more compact and easier to process than IRIs.
-The instance files can be used to transfer metadata between software authors, repositories, and others, for the purposes of archiving, sharing, indexing, citing and discovering software.
+The CodeMeta document can be used to transfer metadata between software authors, repositories, and others, for the purposes of archiving, sharing, indexing, citing and discovering software.

-Because the instance file refers to the context file, the mapping between the local JSON names and the IRIs is always known, thereby giving the local names universal context.
+Because the CodeMeta document refers to the context file, the mapping between the local JSON names and the IRIs is always known, thereby giving the local names universal context.

-An example usage of the CodeMeta instance file is for the author of research software package to generate an instance file when the software package is published to a repository.
-The instance file can be used to aid in any repository ingest processing.
-The instance file can be made available in the repository with the software package as it may contain additional metadata that was not used by the repository.
+An example usage of the CodeMeta document is for the author of research software package to generate a CodeMeta Document when the software package is published to a repository.
+The  CodeMeta Document can be used to aid in any repository ingest processing.
+The  CodeMeta Document can be made available in the repository with the software package as it may contain additional metadata that was not used by the repository.
 In addition this file may be used in other transactions involving the software package after the package has been downloaded from the repository.

-The producer of an instance file, i.e. the creators of the software, must use the JSON names from the CodeMeta context file.
-The consumer of the instance file can use these same JSON names from the instance file for any necessary processing tasks.
+The producer of an  CodeMeta Document, i.e. the creators of the software, must use the JSON names from the CodeMeta context file.
+The consumer of the  CodeMeta Document can use these same JSON names from the  CodeMeta Document for any necessary processing tasks.

 As an alternative to using the producer supplied JSON names, the consumer can use the [JSON-LD API](https://www.w3.org/TR/json-ld-api/) to translate the JSON names to their own local JSON names that may be in use by their local processing scripts.
-This is done by first using the JSON-LD *expand* function that replaces each JSON name in the instance file with it's corresponding IRI from the CodeMeta context file.
-For example, the producer's instance file may contain the following line:
+This is done by first using the JSON-LD *expand* function that replaces each JSON name in the  CodeMeta Document with it's corresponding IRI from the CodeMeta context file.
+For example, the producer's  CodeMeta Document may contain the following line:

       "codeRepository":"https://github.com/DataONEorg/rdataone"